Fast and Robust Simulation-Based Inference With Optimization Monte Carlo: Experiments

 \section{Experiments}

-We assess \rromc~on: (a) a Mixture of Gaussians (MoG) benchmark, (b) the synthetic SBI benchmark~\citep{lueckmann2021benchmarking} and (c) two image-based inference tasks.
-Together, they span diverse challenges, including high-dimensionality, distractors, multiple observations, and complex posteriors.
+We assess \rromc~on: (a) a Mixture of Gaussians (MoG) benchmark, (b) the synthetic SBI benchmark~\citep{lueckmann2021benchmarking}, (c) two image-based inference tasks and (d) the Lotka-Volterra model.
+Together, they span diverse challenges, including high-dimensionality, distractors, multiple observations, complex posteriors and real-world applications.

 \textbf{Methods.} We evaluate \rromc~across all benchmarks.
 For MoG, it is compared against three established neural methods, \NPE~\citep{greenberg2019automatic}, BayesFlow~\citep{radev2020bayesflow} and FlowMatching~\citep{wildberger2023flow}, using their official implementations provided by~\citet{tejero-cantero2020sbi}.
 For SBI benchmark, it is compared to all methods reported by \citet{lueckmann2021benchmarking}.
 For image-based tasks, we assess its applicability to high-dimensional problems without baseline comparisons.
 All experiments were run on a 12-core Dell XPS laptop (2.60GHz).